TVV1GK/DS3_AP_Maptracker/README.md

 ## License

-If youre gonna use this tracker as a base for a new DS3 tracker, please have that repo be a Fork of this, and give credit.
+If you're gonna use this tracker as a base for a new DS3 tracker, please have that repo be a Fork of this, and give credit.